![]() |

 Another substance that has been reported to help sometimes is herbal tea.
 These herbal teas contain chamomile, vervain, liquorice, fennel, and balm mint.
 And, of course, all kinds of traditional remedies are given to children.
 Many of them help, if the parents believe in them.
 There is a strong placebo effect in the treatment of colic.

 Specific behavioral therapy has also been evaluated.
 Responding to crying by holding, patting, and putting to sleep reduces crying.
 Increased carrying of the baby during the day has no effect.
 Reducing the stimulation of the baby has also been tried -- not lifting, jiggling, or patting, and reducing talking and noise.
 This is based on the belief that the baby's immature nervous system is unable to take the stimuli of the outside world.
+No intervention works in all babies, which just shows that not all babies cry for the same reason.

 For more information: Why do babies cry?